parvxi/IDS706-Assignment2/README.md

 | Pandas | 6.223 ms |
 | Polars | **2.184 ms** |

 Polars came out ~2.8× faster here.
-That said, with only 374 rows this is really more of a syntax comparison than a real performance benchmark — Polars' advantages tend to show up on much larger datasets.
+That said, with only 374 rows this is really more of a syntax comparison than a real performance benchmark, Polars advantages tend to show up on much larger datasets.

 ---

-## 🤖 Machine Learning
+## Machine Learning

 **Algorithm:** Linear Regression (`scikit-learn`)

 **Target:** `Quality of Sleep`
 **Features:** `Age`, `Sleep Duration`, `Physical Activity Level`, `Stress Level`, `Heart Rate`, `Daily Steps`, `Systolic`, `Diastolic`

-I picked linear regression as a simple, interpretable baseline since the target and all selected features are numeric — a good first model before trying anything more complex.
-Data was split 80/20 for train/test.
+I picked linear regression as a simple, interpretable baseline since the target and all selected features are numeric. then I split the data 80/20 for train/test.

 | Run | n | MAE | R² |
 |---|---|---|---|
 | All rows | 374 | 0.27 | **0.93** |
 | Repeated profiles removed | 132 | 0.29 | **0.90** |

-**Takeaway:** R² only dropped from 0.93 to 0.90 after removing the 242 duplicated profiles, so the strong fit isn't just an artifact of repeated rows — it's mostly being driven by how tightly `Stress Level` tracks `Quality of Sleep` (r = -0.90).
+**Takeaway:** R² only dropped from 0.93 to 0.90 after removing the 242 duplicated profiles, so the strong fit isn't just an artifact of repeated rows it's mostly being driven by how tightly `Stress Level` tracks `Quality of Sleep` (r = -0.90).
 Since this is a **synthetic** dataset, these patterns describe this dataset well but shouldn't be over-generalized to real-world sleep behavior.

 ---

-## 📈 Visualization
+## Visualization

 **Main plot — Average Sleep Quality by Stress Level**

 <img src="images/average_sleep_quality_by_stress.png" alt="Bar chart of average sleep quality by stress level" width="600">

-A bar chart was the right call here: `Stress Level` only has 6 distinct values, so comparing their average `Quality of Sleep` directly answers the project's main question at a glance — quality drops steadily as stress climbs.
+A bar chart was the right call here: `Stress Level` only has 6 distinct values, so comparing their average `Quality of Sleep` directly answers the project's main question at a glance quality drops steadily as stress climbs.

 **Supporting plot 1 — Sleep Quality distribution by Stress Level (boxplot)**

 <img src="images/stress_vs_quality.png" alt="Boxplot of sleep quality distribution across stress levels" width="600">

 The boxplot adds what the bar chart can't show: spread.
-It confirms the downward trend isn't just about averages — the whole distribution shifts down and the values get more consistent (less spread) at higher stress levels.
+It confirms the downward trend isn't just about averages the whole distribution shifts down and the values get more consistent (less spread) at higher stress levels.

 **Supporting plot 2 — Sleep Disorders by BMI Category**

 <img src="images/bmi_vs_sleep_disorder.png" alt="Stacked bar chart of sleep disorders by BMI category" width="600">

 A stacked bar chart to explore a second angle: among Normal BMI records, roughly 93% report no sleep disorder.
-Among Overweight records that flips almost completely — only about 13% have no disorder, with the rest split fairly evenly between Insomnia and Sleep Apnea.
+Among Overweight records that flips almost completely, only about 13% have no disorder, with the rest split fairly evenly between Insomnia and Sleep Apnea.
 A relationship worth digging into further next week.

 ---

-## 🦀 Question 2 — Rust & Ownership
+## 🦀 🦀 🦀 Question 2 — Rust & Ownership 🦀 🦀 🦀

 Worked through [`notebooks/rust_vs_python_intro.ipynb`](notebooks/rust_vs_python_intro.ipynb) using the `evcxr_jupyter` Rust kernel, completing all the *Your turn* exercises and deliberately triggering compiler errors to see the ownership rules enforced: